List of tallest buildings in Rio de Janeiro: 1960s–1980s

 In the 1960s, many high-rise office buildings started to be built in Centro, such as the headquarters of the Banco do Estado do Rio de Janeiro (Bank of the State of Rio de Janeiro) and Sede BNH.
 More office buildings were built during the 1970s and 1980s.
 Development also spread to the beachfront Botafogo neighbourhood, with Morada do Sol residential complex, consisting of seven buildings above 100 m, completed there in 1967.
 Nearby, the Rio Sul Center became the tallest building in the city in 1982, and remains the tallest today.
 The brutalist-style skyscraper is part of a commercial complex that contains a shopping mall.

 A few more buildings above 100 m were also built further afield.
 The Windsor Atlantica hotel, built in 1976, is situated on Rio's famous Copacabana beach.
 Now renamed the Hilton Copacabana Hotel, it remains the tallest building in Copacabana today.
 The upper-middle class neighbourhood of Barra da Tijuca has two notable cylindrical buildings, Torre Ernest Hemingway and Torre Charles Degaulle, built in 1977 and 1990, respectively.
 Originally conceived in the 1960s as part of an ambitious project of 76 cylindrical buildings by Oscar Niemeyer, only those two buildings were ever completed.
-A third unfinished building, Torre H, will eventually be completed in 2025.
+A third unfinished building, Torre H, will eventually be completed after 2025.